mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 # Namecoins

 Few people actually know about bitcoins.
-Even fewer know that there's other cryptocurrencies besides bitcoins.
+Even fewer know that there's other crypto-currencies besides bitcoins.
 Basically, developers of these alternative currencies (altcoins, in the parlance of our times) took the original bitcoin source code and modified it to produce a new, separate blockchain from the original bitcoin one.
 The altcoins are based on the same idea as bitcoins